quadram-institute-bioscience/tatajuba/README.md

 The parameter `leven` decides the maximum Levenshtein distance between contexts for such neighbouring tracts to be considered the same.
-If in your results you see overlapping tracts, i.e. mapped to the same reference location, you can try increasing the `leven` value.
+If in your results you see overlapping tracts, i.e. different HTs mapped to the same reference location, you can try increasing the `leven` value to see if they are then merged.
-However my advice is to keep both parameters are kept as low as possible (less than two), since it is better for you to be able to pinpoint locations with more variability than to have everything lumped into one HT. (tatajuba does not report on the variability in contexts).
+However the advice is to keep both parameters `--maxdist` and `--leven`as low as possible (less than two), since it is better for you to be able to pinpoint locations with more variability than to have everything lumped into one HT.
+(tatajuba does not report on the variability in contexts).
 As a side note, the Levenshtein distance is slower to calculate, while the pre-mapping mismatch has to be done between all pairs and not only neighbours (_n_<sup>2</sup> instead of _n_).
 But both are still pretty fast in the grand scheme of things.

 By the way, histograms with very low frequency (representing contexts+tracts observed very rarely in the fastq file) are excluded, assuming they represent sequencing errors.
 This is controlled by the parameter `minreads`.
-The default is currenlty _3_ (any tract observed in less than _3_ reads is discarded).
+The default is currenlty _5_ (any tract observed in less than _5_ reads is discarded).

 Currently our measures of dispersion (used to find tracts most variable across genomes) are the *absolute* and *relative difference of ranges* (similar to the coefficient of range), defined here as (MAX-MIN) and (MAX-MIN)/MAX respectively.
+These are use solely to determine if a tract is variable or not, but are output to the debug files `selected_tracts_*` (curerntly useful mostly for code debug/development).

 ## Troubleshooting